The Merge: Ethereum’s Road to Being a Killer App

 Where we are headed

 The Merge is an event that will move Ethereum from proof-of-work to proof-of-stake.
 In this new mechanism, the network is made up of validators instead of miners.
-In order to become a validator, one must deposit (stake) 32 How is ether (ETH) different from bitcoin (BTC)?
-When launch...
+In order to become a validator, one must deposit (stake) 32 Ether (ETH) is the native cryptocurrency of the Ethereum blo...
 More to the network (more on this later).
 Instead of having to solve a math problem, a validator is chosen at random by the system to propose a block.
 Other validators then check to make sure the transactions in that proposed block are valid, and if so, they can give it their stamp of approval (called an attestation).

 This process is done using a two-layer system.
 The execution layer is where validators pull transactions from in order to create a block.
 The consensus layer is where the network agrees (attests to) whether that block is valid or not.

 Ethereum’s consensus layer, known as the Beacon Chain, is what underwent the Bellatrix update.
 It launched in December 2020 and has since been running in parallel with Ethereum’s proof-of-work chain, the execution layer.
 During the Merge both layers are merged into a proof-of-stake Ethereum.
 This will occur once the sum of the mining difficulty for all Ethereum blocks reaches 58750000000000000000000.
 This number is known as the total terminal difficulty (TTD) and it’s expected on the night of September 14th.
-Once the TTD is reached, both layers will merge, the What is proof of work in blockchain technology?
-Proof of wor...
+Once the TTD is reached, both layers will merge, the Proof of work is a consensus model in blockchain technology ...
 More chain will halt, and the next block proposed will be proof-of-stake.

 The proposed block from the execution layer will reside inside a slot in the consensus layer.
 The consensus layer acts as a sort of wrapper for the execution layer, containing its block, as well as other data such as slot number, epoch number, and attestations.